SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-aws-lambda.md

 # Webhook Connection for AWS Lambda

 You can trigger an AWS Lambda function directly from a Scheduled Search or Monitor by configuring a webhook connection.
-You can use the Webhook Connection as the Alert Type in a [Scheduled Search](schedule-searches-webhook-connections.md) or the Connection Type in a [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors").
+You can use the Webhook Connection as the Alert Type in a [Scheduled Search](schedule-searches-webhook-connections.md) or the Connection Type in a [Monitor](/docs/alerts/monitors).

 For example, you can create a Scheduled Search that triggers a Lambda function when too many requests are received from a suspicious IP address.
 The Lambda function can shut down additional requests from that IP address, while simultaneously sending a notification to the security team for review.